 The remaining 45 acres of the property will be held in trust and be retained for future use as a community asset including a dedicated public trail network.

 In March 2018, the Cortes Island Seniors Society (CISS) acquired 965 Beasley Road for the purpose of meeting community housing needs.
-Their Housing Committee has been leading the community consultation, fundraising, neighbourhood and development planning process.
-In addition to significant community financial support, we have received financial support from the Rural Dividend Fund, Victoria Foundation, CMHC and BC Housing.
+Their Housing Committee has been leading the community consultation, neighbourhood and development planning process.
+The Cortes Island Foundation assisted us to raise over $1.5 million in local donations, we have also received financial support from the Rural Dividend Fund, Victoria Foundation, CMHC and BC Housing.
 BC Housing responded positively to our September 2018 application to their Community Housing Fund and has indicated support for the project concept.
 They are providing financial support at this pre-development stage and have indicated a strong likelihood that the project will be selected the next round of funding (expected in spring of 2020).
 Our goal is to have the property appropriately rezoned in advance of their next funding call.